sustrik/tiles/README.md

 # Tiles

 *Tiles* is a simple Python module meant to help with **code generation**.
-It provides a way to deal with **rectangular areas of text** as atomic units.
+It provides a way to work with **rectangular areas of text** as atomic units.
 This is particularly important if proper **indentation** of generated code is desired.

 Tile is a standard Python string.
-However, one should keep in mind that conceptually it's just the ractangular area of text that counts.
+However, one should keep in mind that it's just the ractangular area of text that counts.
 All the surrounding whitespace has no significance.

 ![](pics/tile.png)